 Much of the storm sewer in Silver Bay in constructed of corrugated metal pipe (CMP).
 Corrugated metal pipe has a design life of ranging from 40-75 years.
-There are many factors that affect the life expectancy of a corrugated metal pipe including abrasion, environment, and material.1 Abrasion has the potential to cause early failure in the inverts of a drainage pipe due to abrasive flows combined with flow velocities.
+There are many factors that affect the life expectancy of a corrugated metal pipe including abrasion, environment, and material.
+Abrasion has the potential to cause early failure in the inverts of a drainage pipe due to abrasive flows combined with flow velocities.
 The environment surrounding the pipe, including the soils chemistry and water pH can cause early failure due to corrosion.
-Lastly, corrugated metal pipe is usually constructed using steel or aluminum.
-The type of metal and type of coating applied to the metal, commonly galvanized and aluminum coated, can have a direct effect on the longevity of the material and its resistance to abrasion and corrosion.